mihailnenov/players-assignment/README.md

 Spring Boot solution produces lightweight package suitable for deploying with Docker and Kubenetes.
 Spring Boot can also be configured to use Jetty (instead of Tomcat) as a Java Servlet container, so the packege will be even lighter.

 Please note that the API implementation is a bit complicated for this simple problem, but my idea is to show how a real life implementation should look like.

+On the contrary the UI is simplified, since I didn't have the time to create proper modular solution (might be packaged in buld time with Node.js and WebPack).

 **Run unit tests:**